Modeling and Simulation Group at IoC

 Who We Are

-We are a research group in the Software Department of the Institute of Cybernetics (IoC), a leading computer science research institution of Estonia.
+We are a research group in the Software Science Laboratory of the Institute of Cybernetics (IoC), a leading computer science research institution of Estonia.
 We take advantage of visual and high-level programming languages, logic and proof-search technologies to develop user-friendly and flexible tools for automated program composition, modelling and simulations.

 The current members of the modelling and simulation group are: